Updated on March 3rd, 2025 by Felix Martinez

 An even smaller group of stocks have raised their dividends for 50+ years in a row.
 These are known as the Dividend Kings.

-There is nothing overly exciting about Genuine Parts’ business model, but its steady annual dividend increases prove that a “boring” business can be just what income investors need for long-term dividend growth.
+There is nothing overly exciting about Genuine Parts’ business model.
+Still, its steady annual dividend increases prove that a “boring” business can be just what income investors need for long-term dividend growth.

 Business Overview

-Genuine Parts traces its roots back to 1928 when Carlyle Fraser purchased Motor Parts Depot for $40,000.
-He renamed it, Genuine Parts Company.
+Genuine Parts traces its roots back to 1928, when Carlyle Fraser purchased Motor Parts Depot for $40,000 and renamed it Genuine Parts Company.
 The original Genuine Parts store had annual sales of just $75,000 and only 6 employees.

 Source: Investor Presentation